The country is set to receive a total of $250 million to advance the Ghana Development Finance Project, the World Bank Group has revealed.

-Executive Secretary for GHASALC, Tweneboah Kodua Boakye observes Covid-19 has really confirmed that majority of the public depend on the Savings and Loans Companies for survival and business growth.
+Executive Secretary for GHASALC, Tweneboah Kodua Boakye observes Covid-19 has really confirmed that the majority of the public depends on Savings and Loans Companies for survival and business growth.

 “Deposits are not coming in as expected.
 Clients’ businesses are not doing well.
-Cost is still high.
-Non-performing loans is rising in the midst of liquidity constraint.”
+The cost is still high.
+Non-performing loans are rising in the midst of liquidity constraint.”